 Key recommendations include:

 Implementing these reforms will shift the regulatory focus from inputs to outcomes, simplify compliance, and strengthen the capacity of LFPS to deliver quality education.
-By recognising and enabling LFPS as active partners in the state’s education ecosystem, Tamil Nadu can enhance equity, promote innovation, and ensure that every child, regardless of income, has the opportunity to learn, achieve, and thrive.
+By recognising and enabling LFPS as active partners in the state’s education ecosystem, Telangana can enhance equity, promote innovation, and ensure that every child, regardless of income, has the opportunity to learn, achieve, and thrive.

 Nissy Solomon is an Hon.
 Trustee (Research & Projects), Dr D Dhanuraj is the Founder-Chairman and Afiya Biju is a former Research Assistant, at the Centre for Public Policy Research (CPPR), Kochi, India.